Posts

 New life over the dead - License our images here .
 Close to the sunset, the bearded man with the cowboy hat pulled a thick Bible and read to his wife and daughter.
 The ladies listened with a solemn look, all seated under the awning of their camping trailer.
 Nearby, their three horses appeared interested in the lecture.
 Three young campers passed by and, looking at them, smiled with arrogant contempt.
 Their faces glowed with the "superiority" of "cultured" city dwellers.
 Neither the reader nor the ladies noticed this.
 Seeing this from my campsite, two questions popped in my mind: Which side has better moral values?
 Which side will survive the longest in nature?
 Would you bet for the "cultured" idiots or for the traditional rural family?
 We should respect the different paths in life.
 A one-sided world is a boring proposition.
 There is space for everybody.

-Paul Rardin Park on Lake Okeechobee
+Paul Rardin Park on the southern shores of Lake Okeechobee

 Image